-The Bachelor of Science in Civil Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The Bachelor of Science in Civil Engineering Program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.